Globalstar Inc. (GSAT) Shares Down Despite Recent Market Volatility

 GSAT’s Market Performance

-GSAT’s stock has seen a -3.36% decrease for the week, with a -11.54% drop in the past month and a -35.03% fall in the past quarter.
-The volatility ratio for the week is 5.15%, and the volatility levels for the past 30 days are at 5.69% for Globalstar Inc. The simple moving average for the last 20 days is -4.52% for GSAT stock, with a simple moving average of -24.87% for the last 200 days.
+GSAT stock saw a decrease of -2.59% in the past week, with a monthly decline of -5.83% and a quarterly a decrease of -29.81%.
+The volatility ratio for the week is 3.67%, and the volatility levels for the last 30 days are 5.48% for Globalstar Inc. (GSAT).
+The simple moving average for the last 20 days is -5.64% for GSAT stock, with a simple moving average of -26.15% for the last 200 days.

 Analysts’ Opinion of GSAT